 The foundations of Buddhism began more than 2500 hundred years ago in India.
 With over 540 million practitioners today, Buddhism is practiced worldwide, and about 10% of the population is estimated to be Buddhist.
 There are many different traditions and common fundamental beliefs followed by most Buddhists.
-One of those beliefs is that there are seven skills are required to reach enlightenment.
+One of those beliefs is that there are seven skills required to reach enlightenment.
 These seven factors are required for individuals to gain insight into themselves and the environment in which they inhabit.
 They are known as the 7 Factors of Enlightenment.
 I believe that practicing these seven factors can help any individual live a more productive and purpose-filled life.

 1. Mindfulness (Pamáda)